abbasgholami71/physics-enhanced-antibody-plm/README.md

         hbonds.csv
         sasa_bsa.csv
         interface_contacts.csv
+      figures/
 ```
-- Figures: store in results/*/figures with clear filenames and captions in a RESULTS.md if desired.

-## Data conventions
+## Reproducibility
-- Chain IDs: use consistent chain labels (e.g., H/L for antibody heavy/light; R for RBD)
-- Numbering: align residue numbering across sequence, structure, and MD
-- Units: distances in Å, time in ns, temperature in K
+- Fix random seeds where applicable.
+- Record versions (Python, PyTorch, fair‑esm, transformers, GROMACS, force field).
+- Save configs (YAML/JSON) describing inputs, model variants, and MD parameters.
+- Keep intermediate artifacts (embeddings, selections, masks) to avoid recomputation.

-## Citations and references
+## Notes and scope
-If you use this repository, please also cite the relevant tools:
-- ESM-2: Lin et al., and the facebookresearch/esm project
+- This repository is a comparison/benchmark of methods; it does not train or propose a new PLM.
+- Structural modeling and MD parameters strongly influence outcomes; report them alongside results.
+- CR3022–RBD system is used as a concrete case study; scripts are adaptable to other antibody–antigen pairs.

+## References
+Please cite the original tools you use:
+- ESM‑2 (facebookresearch/esm) — protein language modeling
-- AntiBERTy: antibody-specific protein language model (cite the original AntiBERTy paper and model repository)
+- AntiBERTy — antibody‑focused protein language model
-- AlphaFold/ColabFold: Jumper et al., Nature 2021; Mirdita et al., Nat Methods 2022 (for ColabFold)
-- GROMACS: Abraham et al., SoftwareX 2015 (or the latest GROMACS reference)
+- AlphaFold/ColabFold — structure prediction
+- Boltz‑2 — structure modeling/refinement approach
+- GROMACS — molecular dynamics
-- Any force fields used (e.g., AMBER, CHARMM)
+- Force fields employed (e.g., AMBER, CHARMM)

-Add exact references and DOIs according to what you used in your experiments.
+Add exact bibliographic entries/DOIs corresponding to the specific versions you used.

+## License
+Add a LICENSE file (e.g., MIT, Apache‑2.0) to clarify usage rights.

 ## Contributing
 - Issues and pull requests are welcome.
-- For substantial changes, please open an issue to discuss what you would like to change.
+- For substantial changes, open an issue first to discuss your proposal.
-- Add tests or example data where appropriate, and document new scripts in scripts/.
+- Please document new scripts/notebooks in scripts/ and include example inputs/outputs.

-## License
-Specify your license (e.g., MIT, Apache-2.0) in a LICENSE file.

 ## Contact
 - Maintainer: @abbasgholami71
-- For questions or collaboration inquiries, please open an issue in this repository.
+- For questions or collaboration, please open an issue.

 ## Acknowledgments
-- Thanks to the authors and maintainers of ESM-2, AntiBERTy, AlphaFold/ColabFold, and GROMACS.
-- This work builds on the broader community’s efforts in protein ML and molecular simulation.
+Thanks to the authors and maintainers of ESM‑2, AntiBERTy, AlphaFold/ColabFold, GROMACS, and the broader protein ML and simulation communities.

 ---
-Tip: If your structures or trajectories are large, consider using Git LFS and/or publishing processed data and checkpoints as releases.
+Tip: If structures or trajectories are large, consider Git LFS and/or publishing processed data and checkpoints as GitHub Releases.